ChangmoSung/karaokeApp/README.md

     });
 }
 ```

+## Phase 4: Starting to add information to our page

 Now that we have the song title and artist, we can add them to the page.
 To do this, we need to make sure we have all of our selectors available in our namespaced object.
 We can go back to the top of the file, and add more variables that will hold all of the necessary selectors.